Application of Neural Ordinary Differential Equations for ITER Burning Plasma Dynamics: Simulations for ITER Plasmas

 The optimization objective is defined as a vector including densities and temperatures in the core and edge nodes:

 with the nodal diffusivity parameters initialized to those of the DIII-D plasma.
 Densities and temperatures are initialized at current flat-top values instead of a cold plasma, with a time step of 0.2 s and a total simulation time of 10 s.
 After 14 epochs, the mean squared error (MSE) loss for scenario 2 in the current flat-top phase drops from 6.7085 to 0.0016 with a learning rate of 0.02.
 The optimized multinodal model is then used to simulate both inductive and hybrid scenarios.
 For non-inductive scenarios, diffusivity parameters are transferred from inductive scenarios and trained on scenario 4 with 2 epochs and a learning rate of 0.02, reducing the MSE loss from 13.2741 to 0.6333.
-After the optimization, initial temperatures are reset to \SI{2}{keV} in the core node and \SI{1}{keV} in the edge node for all species, with particle densities from Appendix \ref{sec:iter-parameters}, except alpha particle densities set to \SI{e17}{m^{-3}}.
-The multinodal model is then simulated for ITER scenarios over a total time of 15 s.
+After the optimization, initial temperatures are reset to \SI{2}{keV} in the core node and \SI{1}{keV} in the edge node for all species, with particle densities from Table \ref{tab:iter-parameters} and Figure \ref{fig:iter-profiles}, except alpha particle densities set to \SI{e17}{m^{-3}}.
+The fine-tuned multinodal model is then simulated for ITER scenarios during the plasma start-up phase over a total time of 15 s for testing.